Categories: EV Insights

 Electrolyte

-• Pass lithium-ions between cathode and anode
+• Pass lithium-ion between cathode and anode

 • Material: Lithium salts and organic solvents